VinayakGPT/learngithub/README.md

 # learngithub
-This file has been created by Vinayak.
+This file has been created by Vinayak Gupta.